Cars brands and logos that start with P

 Piper Logo

 Piper Cars is a British automobile manufacturer founded in 1967 in Hayes as a subsidiary of an engine parts manufacturer of the same name.
 In 1973, production was moved to South Willingham, Lincolnshire.
-In the year of its foundation, the company launched the Piper GT model, followed by a modified Piper GTT.
+In the year of its founding, the company introduced the Piper GT model, followed by a modified version, the Piper GTT.
 A Group 6 racing car, the GTR, was under development.
 Only six trucks were built.
-The death of Brian Sherwood in 1969 stopped further development of the brand, which stopped participating in races and, until the mid-1970s, was engaged only in modifying produced vehicles.
+The death of Brian Sherwood in 1969 halted further development of the brand, which ceased racing and, until the mid-1970s, was only engaged in modifying production vehicles.

 Pratt & Miller Engineering and Fabrication